 Frequently Asked Questions

-Joy comes to dreamers in many forms: experiencing a week-long getaway to a magical theme park, swimming with dolphins, shopping trips, meeting celebrities, catching waves in Hawaii.
-Having a dream fulfilled gives a child a sense of hope and creates memories of a lifetime for the child and family.
-Many medical professionals have attested that a dream dramatically impacts a child’s attitude.
-Often, it strengthens a child’s determination to undergo difficult treatment.
+Having a dream fulfilled gives a child a sense of hope, and creates memories of a lifetime for the child and family.
+Many medical professionals can affirm that a dream dramatically impacts a child’s attitude, often strengthening a child’s determination to undergo difficult treatment.

 Dreams Come True of Jacksonville, Inc. does not solicit contributions by telephone.
 It is against the policy of Dreams Come True to telemarket.
 Telemarketing is expressly forbidden by the Association of Wish Granting Organizations, of which Dreams Come True is a charter member.
 Dreams Come True of Jacksonville, Inc. will never sell or share information regarding donors and sponsors.
 This information is protected and used singularly by Dreams Come True to contact donors and sponsors.